-If you are thinking of deferring your offer please contact the relevant School.
-A charge of €500 will be applied to any applicant who receives a deferred offer of a place on a graduate taught course.
+If you are thinking of deferring your offer please contact the UCD International Admissions Team.
+A charge of €500 will be applied to any applicant who receives a deferred offer of a place on an undergraduate course.
 The charge will be set against the fees for the subsequent year and is not an additional financial imposition on the applicant.